Shayna003/sudoker/README.md

   - Instantly solves any sudoku
   - Find up to 100,000 solutions of a sudoku
   - Solve a sudoku step by step according to different solving techniques (so far there is only a few implemented)
+  - 3 sudoku view/edit modes: show all candidates used in solver, show pencil marks made by the user, or blank for unsolved cells
+  - Press the tab key to traverse to the next cell of a sudoku board
+  - Sudokus can be exported to text or file and later imported back
   - Generate sudokus with clue number and location settings (later will have difficulty and other options too)
   - Convenient highlight options
-  - Check a sudoku's validity
+  - Check a sudoku's validity (i.e. conflicts and number of solutions)
-  - Sudokus can be exported to text or file and later imported back

 #### Sudoker values user preferences, and supports preferences including the following:
   - Custom location for the folder to store application files